×

 Notary Public Underwriters Blog

-Can I Notarize a Document in a Language I Don’t Know?
+Can I Notarize a Document in a Language I Don’t Understand?

 Yes, notaries… it’s possible to safely perform a notarization involving a document written in an unfamiliar language, but you must carefully assess the circumstances and proceed with care.